adopted-ember-addons/program-guidelines/README.md

 Sometimes an Ember addon needs a new maintainer.
 In order to make this a consolidated community effort, we started Adopted Ember Addons, an org where community members can find a new home for their ember addon.

 ## Getting your addon adopted
-- To get your addon adopted, please ping melsumner in [Ember Discord](https://discord.gg/emberjs) chat and let her know what repo you'd like to transfer.
+- To get your addon adopted, please ping one of the adopted-ember-addons org owners (`@Melanie#1618`, `@Alon#3707`, or `@knownasilya#9990`) in [Ember Discord](https://discord.gg/emberjs) chat and let them know what repo you'd like to transfer.
-- Once she's aware, complete the Addon Transfer checklist (below).
+- Once they are aware, complete the Addon Transfer checklist (below).
-- after the checklist is complete, transfer the repo to melsumner here on Github.
+- after the checklist is complete, transfer the repo to them here on Github.
-- The addon will then be transferred to this org (Adopted Ember Addons).
+- The org owner is then responsible to transfer the addon to this org (Adopted Ember Addons).

 ** Warning: You cannot ever fork the repo to the same account it was transferred from -- it will break GitHub's redirect of the old URL to the new **